 We recommend creating a list of specific needs for your organization.
 Once you have a small group of providers that meet all these needs, pick the firm that provides the most value for the dollar.

-The process of finding an outplacement provider this way will be so much more effective than using a directory of outplacement firms.
+The process of finding an outplacement provider this way will be so much more effective than using an outplacement firm directory.

 Think Careerminds might be the provider for you?
 Schedule a demo to find out today: